 Inkjet printed fabrics, mirrors of different sizes, fishing lines, hanging structures

-This project was created during the 37th International Symposium of Contemporary Art at Baie-Saint-Paul, centered around the theme of 'Art, architecture, landscape, and environment.'
-When the studio windows are open, a gentle breeze moves the unevenly sized mirrors illuminated by the lights in front of the installation, creating a shimmering effect reminiscent of sunlight reflecting on the surface of the ocean.
-This project embodies the Chinese concept of landscape, where the term 'landscape' in Chinese (风景) translates to wind and light.
-This project received the 'Coup de Coeur' award at the 37th Edition of the International Symposium of Contemporary Art in Baie-Saint-Paul, QC, in 2019.
+This project was created during the 37th International Symposium of Contemporary Art in Baie-Saint-Paul, exploring the theme "Art, Architecture, Landscape, and Environment."
+When the studio windows are open, a gentle breeze sets unevenly sized mirrors in motion, their surfaces catching the light and creating a shimmering effect reminiscent of sunlight dancing on the ocean.
+The work embodies the Chinese concept of landscape, where the term "风景" (landscape) translates literally to "wind and light."
+In 2019, this project was honored with the "Coup de Coeur" award at the 37th edition of the International Symposium of Contemporary Art in Baie-Saint-Paul, QC.

 Please check the video to see the live visual effects of this installation.